shaheen2013/rust-assessment/README.md

 **Delivery**

-1. Follow the given instructions in the program outline for day-3 and day-4 to finish the project
+1. Follow the provided instructions outlined in the program for day 3 and day 4 to complete the project
-2. Share the project repository in this form: [https://forms.gle/tEkPLAqSS6ovwMH29](https://forms.gle/tEkPLAqSS6ovwMH29)
+2. Share the project repository using this form: [https://forms.gle/tEkPLAqSS6ovwMH29](https://forms.gle/tEkPLAqSS6ovwMH29)

-Thanks for your participation.
+Thank you for your participation.
 We appreciate your commitment and dedication.